Gikkman/bingosync/README.md

 SERVER_EMAIL=None
 ```
 * Create two folders under `bingosync-app`.
 One named `logs` and one named `database`

+To run the app, either run it from VSCode's launch options, or do the following:
+* Source the virtual environment (if you haven't aready).
+Run `source venv/bin/activate`
 * From `bingosync-app`, run `python manage.py migrate && python manage.py runserver`
 * Open a 2nd terminal.
 From `bingosync-websocket`, run `python app.py`